Last updated on November 24th, 2023 at 13:31

 With dark roast beans, it is most likely that the flavor will improve with a coarser grind size.
 A small grind size is likely to lead to a stronger, more bitter flavor.

-It is due to being a big dark roast coffee fan that got me into the nuances and technicalities of coffee brewing.
+It is due to being a dark roast coffee fan that got me into the nuances and technicalities of coffee brewing.
 I swear brewing coffee is a beautiful mix of science and art.

 Tip #8 Adjust Your Brewing Temperature

-The temperature, and quality, of the water in which you are brewing will effect the extraction of the coffee oils, flavonoids and other compounds that affect the taste of your Cuppa Joe.
+The temperature, and quality, of the water in which you are brewing will affect the extraction of the coffee oils, flavonoids and other compounds that affect the taste of your Cuppa Joe.

 Coffee experts, enthusiasts and connoisseurs advise using a water temperature that is just a touch below boiling point.
 A typical hot water temperature to use is between 195F to 205F (92C to 96C).

 The slight problem with this standardized temperature is that it is not suited for all roast types.

 Lighter roast coffee brews very well at the higher end of the temperature scale, where it is better to brew dark roast coffee at the lower end, as this is where it tastes better.